 File A Lawsuit

 If the insurance company refuses to be reasonable or the statute of limitations to file your lawsuit is set to expire soon, you do not have to settle your case.
 Your lawyer will file a civil complaint on your behalf and litigate for fair compensation.
-You will most likely be able to settle your case before it goes to jury trial.
+You will most likely be able to settle your case before it goes to a jury trial.

-Accepting Policy Limits In A Personal Injury CaseOne question that I have received numerous times from clients over the years is, “Can we go after the personal assets of the person who hit me?”
+Accepting Policy Limits In A Nevada Personal Injury CaseOne question that I have received numerous times from clients over the years is, “Can we go after the personal assets of the person who hit me?”
 This question usually comes up when we are discussing a policy limits offer from the insurance company of the negligent driver.
 In this situation, one of two scenarios is playing out: 1) The policy limits are insufficient to fully compensate the client; and/or 2) We are preparing to make a claim against my client’s Underinsured Motorist Policy (“UIM Policy”).
 My clients usually feel (and rightly so), that it is unfair that their injuries are not covered by the policy of the other driver.
 As a result, they will inevitably ask if we can pursue the other driver’s personal assets.
 Over more than a quarter of a century of practice, the answer to that question has always been an emphatic, “No.” There are several good reasons for this.

 First, in the vast majority of cases in which there is insufficient insurance, the negligent driver maintains the state minimum limits of insurance.
 This usually indicates the negligent driver has no assets to protect and likely lives paycheck to paycheck.
 That being the case, it would require years of wage garnishment to fully compensate the client.
 This would require “chasing” the negligent driver from job to job and place to place as they try (as they almost certainly would), to avoid paying the judgment and having their wages garnished.
 Additionally, unless alcohol was involved, a judgment of this type is dischargeable in bankruptcy.
 This means that the full amount of the judgment, less the insurance policy amount, would essentially disappear once the bankruptcy was completed.